JuliaManifolds/ManifoldsBase.jl/docs/src/design.md

 * the function name should be similar to its high level parent (for example `retract` and `retract_polar`  above)
 * The manifold type in method signature should always be as narrow as possible.
-* the points/vectors should either be untyped (for the default representation of if there is only one implementation) or provide all types concretely (for second representations or when using [`AbstractManifoldPoint`](@ref) and [`TVector`](@ref TVector)).
+* The points/vectors should either be untyped (for the default representation or if there is only one implementation) or provide all type bounds (for second representations or when using [`AbstractManifoldPoint`](@ref) and [`TVector`](@ref TVector)).

-The first step that might happen on this level is, that an allocating function allocates memory and calls the mutating function.
+The first step that often happens on this level is memory allocation and calling the mutating function.
 If faster, it might also implement the function at hand itself.

 Usually functions from this layer are not exported, when they have an analogue on the first layer.
 For example the function [`retract_polar`](@ref)`(M, p, X)` is not exported, since when using the interface one would use the [`PolarRetraction`](@ref) or to be precise call [`retract`](@ref)`(M, p, X, PolarRetraction())`.
 When implementing your own manifold, you have to import functions like these anyways.